scamilcar/rogue-protocol/README.md

 ### Locker.sol
 This contract is used to deposit MAV on Rogue.
 - Depositors receive a ERC20 (rMAV) at a 1:1 ratio.
-- Depositors cam withdraw their MAV until withdrawals are disabled.
+- Depositors can withdraw their MAV until withdrawals are disabled.
 - Once enabled, anybody can call the function `lock` to trigger the lock extension mechanism and receive rMAV as incentive.
 - This contract respects the Layer Zero OFT standard